Amatofrancesco99/Titanic-Classifier/README.md

 Finally, is also known whether the person survived or not (target variable).

 ## Prediction
-Are you interested on knowing which would have had your probability of surviving?
+Are you interested in knowing which would have had your probability of surviving?
 <br>
 Change the `my_info` values into the [analysis.py](./scripts/analysis.py) file, then run the script.